foxglove/mcap/go/cli/mcap/README.md

 ### API Evolution Policy

-This tool uses [semantic versioning](https://semver.org) to indicate the scope of an update to users.
+This tool uses [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) to indicate the scope of an update to users.
 In addition, we try to follow these guidelines when updating the functionality of the tool.

 Here "option" refers to either a subcommand (such as `mcap convert`) or a command-line argument (such as `mcap --help`).

 - When a option needs to be removed, it is first marked as deprecated.
-Once deprecated, it will remain functional for at least two releases or one month, whichever is longer.
+Once deprecated, it will remain functional for at least one month.
 Deprecated options will print a warning to stderr when used.
   After the deprecation period, it will be removed in the next major release.
 - When an option needs to be renamed, we duplicate the functionality under the new name and deprecate the old name.
-The deprecation warning for the old name should indicate the new name for this functionality.
+The deprecation warning for the old name should point users to the new name.
-- If some option that you use is deprecated without a clear migration path, please file a [GitHub issue](https://github.com/foxglove/mcap/issues) explaining your use case.
+- If an option that you use is deprecated without a clear migration path, please file a [GitHub issue](https://github.com/foxglove/mcap/issues) explaining your use case.